PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

 })
 ```

-Test the endpoint with another `curl` request.
+Test the endpoint with another `curl` request to create a `User` instance & a `AuditLog`.

 ```sh
 curl -i -H "Accept: application/json" -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImxvaUBsdHJhbi5uZXQiLCJpYXQiOjE3NDUxMTI1MDAsImV4cCI6MjA2MDQ3MjUwMH0.m66vk-I0HJhJOU9vcz61zrQzI_Mbnr-50P8B-_DQqNo" http://localhost:3001/api
 HTTP/1.1 200 OK
 ```

-Now you should see that each time you hit that endpoint the `auditlog` collection has a new document because the creation of a `User` document triggered
+Now you should see that each time you hit that endpoint a new document is created in our `AuditLog` collection because the creation of a `User` document triggered
 the hooks we defined inside of `Auditor` of `./server/models/Audit.js`.

 <img src="/static/gifs/auditing.gif" alt="Completed" />